 Sign up for the course mailing list to receive updates about the course:

-Draft of first 7 chapters (will be continually updated with new chapters throughout the course):
+Draft of first 10 chapters (continually updated with new chapters throughout the course):

 This is a book draft, so I greatly appreciate any feedback you’re willing to send my way.
 If you’re unsure whether I’ll be receptive to it or not, don’t be.
 Please send any feedback to me using the “Book” option of the feedback form.
 Feedback can be at the word level, sentence level, section level, chapter level, etc. Here’s a non-exhaustive list of useful kinds of feedback: